 - buildings;

 - access roads or other transport corridors;

-- · spoil dumps; and
+- spoil dumps; and

 - dams, banks and creek crossings.

-Methods proposed to prevent or control erosion will be specified and should be developed with regard to (a) preventing soil loss in order to maintain land capability/suitability and (b) preventing significant degradation of local waterways by suspended solids.
+Methods proposed to prevent or control erosion will be specified and should be developed with regard to (a) preventing soil loss in order to maintain land capability/suitability (b) preventing significant degradation of local waterways by suspended solids, and (c) preventing topsoil loss.